Friday 22nd September, 2023

 You can easily use a vibration massager on yourself.
 The obvious advantages of this are convenience and no professional fees, but it also allows multiple applications during recovery.
 Within reason you will always get much better results from regular applications than a once off session.
 As an example, in one trial vibration massage was used after exercising, then each day during recovery.

-For more on using vibration massage please see our guide The sports and exercise guide to vibration massage
+Please see our guide The sports and exercise guide to vibration massage .

 Massage guns are not suitable